clinical-genomics-uppsala/PrecMed1/docs/lab4.md

     What role does the the genes play in the ongogenic FGFR3::TACC3 fusions.

 <br/>
-Scroll further down in the document to find further fusion that Arriba has found.
+Scroll further down in the document to find remaining fusions that Arriba has found.
 Usually only one true fusion is found per sample but in this case it is a synthetically created sample with many clinically relevant fusions.

 ---